radi0sus/orca_orb/README.md

     -o0-10 or o0:10: processes all orbitals from 0 to 10

-Atom or element constriants (-c, --constriants)
+Atom or element constraints (-c, --constraints)
 -----------------------------------------------
-Analysis can be constrained to selected elements or atoms using the '-c' (--constraints) parameter.
+Analysis can be constrained to selected elements or atoms using the `-c (--constraints)` parameter.
 Elements or atoms not present in the ORCA output file will be ignored without warning.
 The input is case sensitive and
-multiple elements or atoms have to be separated by commas (',').
+multiple elements or atoms must be separated by commas (',').
 Atom and elements constraints cannot be mixed.
-At least one argument is expected after '-c'.If the '-c' parameter is not given, all atoms and elements will be included in the analysis.
+At least one argument is expected after `-c`.
+If the `-c` parameter is not given, all atoms and elements will be included in the analysis.
 The constraints are not valid for the first (two) tables (element contributions to orbitals) and the bar plot(s).